PixarAnimationStudios/chook/README.md

 Documentation is a work in progress.
 Please [get in touch](mailto:chook@pixar.com) for assistance. <3

+### IMPORTANT Note:
+Version 1.1.5 is probably the last release of v.1x for chook.
+Version 2 will be a major reworking of the code.
+While the general principles will remain the same, a lot will be simplified, some will be jettisoned (e.g. the whole TestEvent aspect) and hopefully lots will be optimized to better handle more and faster incoming webhooks.
+We'll get some test code up to Github asap.

 - [Introduction](#introduction)
 - [Installing Chook](#installing-chook)
 - [The Server](#the-server)